-If you read the news about college admissions, it may seem like it's tougher than ever to get into college—that colleges are getting more "selective."
-If these stories make you anxious, rest assured, you should take them with several large grains of salt.
-Let's separate fact from hype.
+If you believe the news, it's tougher than ever to get into college.
+Rest assured, you should take these stories with several large grains of salt.

-Most colleges are selective, meaning they don't admit everyone who applies.
-But in fact, most colleges admit over half of their applicants and many admit even more.
-The average acceptance rate across all four-year colleges in the U.S. is approximately 63.8 percent, according to a 2012 report published by the National Association for College Admissions Counseling.
+Most colleges admit over half of their applicants.
+The average acceptance rate for all four-year colleges in the U.S. is 63.8 percent, according to a 2012 report from the National Association for College Admissions Counseling.
 So, your chances at the vast majority of colleges may actually be quite promising.

-There is another way to look at college selectivity.
-If your grades and test scores fall below the average qualifications of admitted students at a particular college, that school will probably be more selective for you—in other words, more difficult for you to get into.
-Plus, it may be more difficult to handle academically once you are enrolled.
-Such a college may not be a good match for you.
+- If your grades and test scores fall below the average qualifications of admitted students, that school will be more difficult for you to get into.

-The College Chances calculator looks at this data and other factors, such as the relative weight the college places on different types of qualifications, to quickly estimate your chances of admission at any four-year college.
+- The College Chances Calculator looks at additional factors, such as the relative weight the college places on different types of qualifications, to quickly estimate your chances of admission at any four-year college.

-The Admissions Tracker shows you the academic scores and backgrounds of the students who were accepted to the same colleges you are considering.
+- The Admissions Tracker shows you the academic scores and backgrounds of students who were accepted to the same colleges you are considering.